-- Generate statistical reports on Missouri's traffic crash and crime experience;
+- Generate statistical reports on Missouri's traffic crash and crime instances.

-- Upgrade the overall capability of criminal justice agencies to statistically analyze data; and
+- Upgrade the overall capability of criminal justice agencies to statistically analyze data.

 - Conduct and promote criminal justice and traffic safety research.